 You may seek a personal loan to consolidate debts such as credit cards.

-A local bank or credit union might give you very favorable terms on such a loan if you qualify with an interest rate that is much lower than your original debts.
-You may be able to reduce the monthly payments as well.
+A local bank or credit union might give you very favorable terms on such a loan, if you qualify, with an interest rate that is much lower than your original debts.
+You may be able to reduce your monthly payments as well.
 Analyze the long-term cost of a personal loan to make sure it is in your best interest.
 Be sure you understand the terms and what it will cost you.
+This budget should include an analysis of your spending and suggestions of how you can save money or earn more income.
+They can help you assess your individual financial situation and develop a plan to avoid debt problems in the future.